vabruzzo/react-perf-code-tutorial/README.md

 6. Understand the use and necessity of immutability

 The code is commented out, refer there for explanations.
 Feel free to open a pull request to add additional comments, etc.

+Notice right now that if you toggle the pointless state, `List.jsx` is re-rendered unnecessarily. `why-did-you-update` warns us about this in the console.
+The point of this tutorial is to implement either `shouldComponentUpdate` or `PureComponent` to avoid that re-render.
+Immutability is an important component of that.